I quit my last day job in the summer of 2009.

 I moved to the east coast when I was 17, after deciding that college wasn’t for me after one measly semester.
 (I went back later, but damn, is traditional education ever a drag.)
 R.T. and I moved back to Michigan in 2012 as my family was preparing for my dad’s deployment to the United Arab Emirates.
 We returned to New England a year later, but I’m determined to eventually live in Portland, Oregon.

 I’m a really outgoing but highly-sensitive INFJ.
 Aquarius with a cancer rising.
 I love yoga and green smoothies but you’ll never, ever see me turn down a french fry or a glass of red wine.
 I’m a natural mama even though I don’t have children of my own.
 I like my home to be filled with people, plants, and animals, and I’ll do anything I possibly can to brighten your day, even if I barely know you.

 My passions (outside of revamping the entire internet so that it’s gorgeous and effective) include hoopdance, mixed-media art, and photography.
 I take photos with a Canon 40D or my iPhone.

 R.T. is a writer and musician.
 He’s been assisting with running the studio since December of 2011.
 His official title is Little Black Rain Cloud.
 He handles a lot of behind-the-scenes administrative stuff as well as some light development.
 He’s also an excellent copyeditor & has a refreshingly intuitive approach to content strategy.
 My clients love him (which came as a surprise to both of us, honestly).

 About the two of us

-We met in 2009, started dating in 2011, and got married on October 12, 2012.
+We met in 2009, started dating in early 2011, and got married on October 12, 2012.
 We make each other laugh every day.
 (We also piss each other off every day, but working through that crap is just part of the deal, isn’t it?)
 We’re truly partners in all things.

 - … never miss an episode of Dan Savage’s podcast or Parks & Recreation.